 Jonathan M. Tisch Center of Hospitality

 Pierre is an adjunct Professor at SPS (Jonathan Tisch Center for Hospitality) teaching Public Relations and communications.
 He is working closely with American cities and counties to help them leverage their assets (and in particular arts and historic heritage) to increase the appeal of their destinations for tourism and travel.
-He is also a crypto-artist creating NFT’s and has been actively involved in multiple Metaverse applications and projects since 2021 which made him realize the profound impact that the Metaverse will have on all industries.
+He is also a crypto-artist creating NFT’s and has been actively involved in multiple emerging technologies applications and projects since 2021, which made him realize the profound impact that emerging technologies will have on all industries.

 Sourav Goswami